Not Called Jinx: 2005–2008

-2009 - 2012
+2009–2012

-2009 Arseny Knaifel leaves the band because of his affection and exceptionally positive addiction to the Chinese culture.
+In 2009, Arseny Knaifel left the band because of his affection and exceptionally positive addiction to the Chinese culture.

 Thomas Kosslick and Irzan Raditya joined the group shortly after Arseny's retirement.

-On September 21, 2009 the young lads played together with All Time Low and The Audition from the USA in Berlin.
+On 21 September 2009 the young lads played together with All Time Low and The Audition from the US in Berlin.

-In February 2009 Not Called Jinx toured with the famous German punk rock band Itchy Poopzkid and shortly after toured with the German rock band 5BUGS for 2 weeks.
+In February 2009, Not Called Jinx toured with the famous German punk rock band Itchy Poopzkid and shortly after toured with the German rock band 5BUGS for 2 weeks.

 Right after the tour with 5BUGS, the group recorded their first album called Phoenix Arising in the Daily Hero Studio in Berlin, Kreuzberg once again with producer Florian Nowak.

-The Album was released on April 29, 2011 under the label Monster Artists and BMG Rights.
+The Album was released in April 2011 under the label Monster Artists and BMG Rights.